timescale/docs/use-timescale/metrics-logging/integrations.md

 <Procedure>

-#### Create an exporter for Datadog

 1. In Timescale Console, open [Integrations][console-integrations].
-1. Click `Create exporter`, then click `Metrics` and choose `Datadog` as the provider.
+1. Click `Create exporter`, click `Metrics`, then choose `Datadog`.

     <img class="main-content__illustration"
     src="https://assets.timescale.com/docs/images/tsc-integrations-datadog.webp"
     alt="Screenshot of the menu for adding a Datadog exporter" />

-1. Fill the UI with your Datadog configuration.
+1. Fill the UI with your Datadog configuration:

-    The exporter must be in the same region as the provider.
-If you don't have an API key, [Create one][datadog-api-key].
+    - The AWS region must be the same for your Timescale exporter and the Datadog provider.
+    - If you don't have an API key, [Create one][datadog-api-key].

-1. Set `Site` to your Datadog region then click `Create exporter`.
+1. Set `Site` to your Datadog region, then click `Create exporter`.

 </Procedure>